syncfusion-content/flutter-docs/Flutter/maps/vector-layers/polyline-layer.md

 ---
 layout: post
-title: Polyline shape in Syncfusion Flutter maps | Syncfusion
+title: Adding polylines in Syncfusion Flutter maps | Syncfusion
-description: This section explains how to add polyline shape on the map and customize its appearance in the Flutter maps.
+description: This section explains how to add polylines on the map and customize its appearance in the Flutter maps.
 platform: Flutter
 control: SfMaps
 documentation: ug
 ---

-# Polyline shape features in maps
+# Polylines in the Flutter maps

-Polyline shape is used to connect multiple coordinates on the map to trace the path.
+Polyline layer is a sublayer that renders a group of [`MapPolyline`] on [`MapShapeLayer`] and [`MapTileLayer`].
+This section helps to learn about how to add the polylines and customize them.

-## Polylines
+## Adding polylines

 The [`polylines`] is a collection of [`MapPolyline`].
-Every single [`MapPolyline`] connects multiple coordinates through a [`points`].
+Every single [`MapPolyline`] connects multiple coordinates through a [`points`] property.

+N> It is applicable for both the tile layer and shape layer.

+<b>In the shape layer</b>

 {% tabs %}
 {% highlight Dart %}